krigjo25/console-Camel-py/README.md

 expected output: camel_case_ninja
 ```

+##  Testing framework / Datasets
+No testing framework used in the project

 ## LICENCE
 The application is under [The Unlicensed](./LICENCE).

-##  Testing framework / Data sets

-No tests for this project

 ## Notes from the developer
 Created with love, for python programming,

 Thanks for reading, and have a blessed day,<br>